 Our community development programs in South Africa specialize in:

 - Youth education: ACE participants may offer assistance to local teachers, providing support in areas identified by the teachers.
 The learners (or students) that we work with do not speak English as a first-language which means they face difficulty transitioning into the fully English academic syllabus that’s implemented from grade four onwards.
 To make this transition easier and more manageable for both learners and teachers, ACE participants might tutor learners to ensure each learner receives individual attention and support.

 - Sports workshops: Specific service opportunities could include leading youth sports programs.
 This provides learners who are not academically inclined with the opportunity to excel in another area of the curriculum.
 This boosts all-round confidence, inclusivity and equal opportunities to learn.

 - Environmental conservation & educational awareness programs: Specific service opportunities could include working with local sustainability organizations to support their local outreach and education awareness programs.

 During their time here, ACE participants will get involved in a variety of service programs.
 Further details on partners and service projects will be provided in the timeline as specified in the program overview.

-Students will work together as a team throughout their time in South Africa.
-Students will not be placed in individual assignments; instead, they will use their skills and experience to organize and implement a sports program.
-There will be numerous opportunities for students to hone their leadership skills and to take point on various aspects of the program.
+ACE participants will work together as a team throughout their time in South Africa.
+Participants will not be placed in individual assignments; instead, they will use their skills and experience to organize and implement educational programs together.
+There will be numerous opportunities for participants to hone their leadership skills and to take point on various aspects of the program.